SkiWelt goes green

-The entire top lift station of the Hochsöll gondola plus the public toilet facilities, ski depot and the “Hexentopf” (cauldron) are heated by the waste heat produced by the gondola, with the aid of a heat pump.
+The entire top lift station of the Hochsöll gondola plus the public toilet facilities and are heated by the waste heat produced by the gondola, with the aid of a heat pump.

 In 1998, a reservoir was built to supply water for the Westendorf snowmaking system.
 As one of the first snowmaking reservoirs in Austria, the Kreuzjöchlsee was designed in such an ecological way that many visitors think it is a natural lake.